relu/aurelcanciu.com/resume.md

 I've worked on a large number of project serving clients such as:
 [oDesk](https://www.odesk.com), [Simplon.co](http://simplon.co),
-[BrandHoot](http://brandhoot.com) etc. My work involves both front and backend development of websites, web apps and services, as well as building tools, DevOps and Linux server administration, using a large range of technologies and stacks.
+[BrandHoot](http://brandhoot.com) etc. My work involves both front-end and back-end development of websites, web apps and services, as well as building tools, DevOps and Linux server administration, using a large range of technologies and stacks.

 _2011---2012_: Upsources Company (Sibcon Trading s.r.l), Sibiu<br>